Amir974/home-assistant-custom-components/README.md

 # ******
 # Important: these components are no longer supported
-## I recommend gou switch over to native componemts that provide suoerior expereience and funtionality these days
+## I recommend you switch over to native componemts that provide suoerior expereience and funtionality these days
 # ******